2020 Austrian Grand Prix: Closing laps

 Fifth-placed Leclerc began to move towards the front, overtaking Norris on lap 64 and then Pérez on lap 65 to take third place.
 On the next lap, Hamilton received a five-second time penalty, having been judged by the stewards to have caused the earlier collision with Albon.
 Pérez then received the same penalty for having sped in the pit lane.
 On lap 68, Albon pulled over at turn six with an electrical failure and Norris passed Pérez for fourth place at turn two.
-On the penultimate lap, eleventh-placed Kvyat suffered a rear puncture which damaged his suspension and had to retire, making him the ninth retiree of the race.
+On the penultimate lap, eleventh-placed Kvyat suffered a rear puncture which damaged his suspension and had to retire, making him the ninth retirement of the race.
 Sainz then passed Pérez for fifth place on the final lap.

 Bottas crossed the line, having led every lap of the race, to take the eighth win of his Formula One career and his second win at the Austrian Grand Prix, having won the 2017 edition.
 Hamilton finished second on track and Leclerc crossing the line in third.
-On the final lap, a late push from Norris set the fastest lap of the race and reduced his gap to Hamilton to 4.8 seconds, this meant that Hamilton's 5-second penalty dropped him to fourth promoting Leclerc and Norris to second and third respectively.
+On the final lap, a late push from Norris set the fastest lap of the race and reduced his gap to Hamilton to 4.8 seconds.
+This meant that Hamilton's 5-second penalty dropped him to fourth, promoting Leclerc and Norris to second and third respectively.
 Sainz finished fifth and Pérez's sixth-place finish was unaffected by his time penalty.
 Gasly took points for AlphaTauri with seventh place on the team's first race since their rebranding, and Ocon finished eighth on his return to the sport after a year out.
 Giovinazzi and Vettel rounded out the points positions, with debutant Nicholas Latifi being the only driver to finish the race outside the points in eleventh place.